RayHightower/RayHightower.com/_posts/2016-01-21-blue1647-iot-chicagoruby.markdown

 ### WindyCityThings

-If you're excited about the IoT, you might like [WindyCityThings](http://windycitythings.com), coming to Chicago in June 2016.
+If you're exploring the connection between IoT and ROI, you might like [WindyCityThings](http://windycitythings.com), coming to Chicago in June 2016.
 Check it out!

 ### Acknowledgements